goruck/alexa-ip-cam/README.md

 ### Setup the TLS encryption proxy

-stunnel is a debian package so it easy to install using apt-get as root.
+stunnel is a ubuntu package so it easy to install using apt-get as root.
 The configuration I used is in the file stunnel.conf which is placed in /etc/stunnel/stunnel.conf. stunnel is run as a cronjob as root at boot to start it.
 The cronjob is delayed by 60 secs to allow networking to come up first.

 ### Setup Camera ONVIF